-The 19th annual UURAF was one of the biggest yet, with approximately 950 students from across the university participating, including many from the College of Education.
+The 19th annual UURAF was the biggest year on record, with approximately 955 students from across the university participating, including many from the College of Education.

 “Undergraduate research is an integral component to the MSU student experience,” said Susan Dalebout, assistant dean of student affairs.
 “These students represent some of the best and most innovative research happening in the MSU College of Education.”

 The college would like to congratulate the following first-place award winners being recognized for their research: